4/30/2025

 CEO

-so I think first it's worth to mention that prediction markets offer a very different product to what Panthers are used to.
-It's something like a yes-no contract.
-They offer very, very limited offering.
-They need a lot of liquidity because it's more or less an exchange and it's not a sportsbook.
-So, of course, we are in discussion with many US operators about also to help them and to supply them with a product about prediction markets.
-But similar to their position in the market, being licensed in so many states in the US, we as Canby have to be very, very careful about tapping into unregulated markets in the US because this would risk also our license in the US.
-So we are in close discussion with many operators and we would be able to supply a product.
-But this product would need licensing, testing, approval from authorities and will take some time.
-Thanks.
+So I think first it's worth to mention that prediction markets, they offer a very different product to what punters are used to.
+It's something like a yes-no contract they offer.
+Very, very limited offering.
+They need a lot of liquidity because it's more or less an exchange and it's not a sports book.
+So, of course, we are in discussion with many U.S. operators about also to help them and to supply them with a product about prediction markets.
+But similar to tear position in the market, being licensed in so many states in the U.S., we as Canby have to be very, very careful about tapping into unregulated markets in the U.S. because this would risk also our license in the U.S. So we are in close discussion with many operators and we would be able to supply a product, but this product would need licensing, testing, approval from authorities and will take some time.

 speaker